What’s changing and when

 - Chart views to visualize your data directly in QuickBooks.

-- Visual formatting options, including banded rows, color-coded columns, and flexible gridlines (some options available on QuickBooks Online Advanced and Enterprise plans).
+- Visual formatting options, including banded rows, color-coded columns, and flexible gridlines.
+Note some options are available on QuickBooks Online Advanced and Enterprise plans.

 - Better navigation: Scroll the full page instead of a small box; use Ctrl+F/Command+F to search within longer reports.